The Anti-Bribery and Anti-Corruption Review: Venezuela

 Enforcement: domestic bribery

-As mentioned above, in Venezuela there is little enforcement on domestic bribery and corruption regulations in general.
+As mentioned above, in Venezuela there is little enforcement of domestic bribery and corruption regulations in general.
 A strong track of corruption cases tied to the Venezuelan government have affected many important players in the global market.
-Furthermore, the 2018 Annual Report of the Inter-American Court of Human Rights7 issued the following recommendations:
+Furthermore, the 2018 Annual Report of the Inter-American Court of Human Rights8 issued the following recommendations, to urgently adopt measures to:

-Urgent adoption of measures to: (1) reduce significantly the number of provisory judges and increase the number of permanent judges; (2) avoid that, even in a provisory position, judges can only be removed from their position through a disciplinary process or administrative act, respecting due process and especially the duty of motivation; and (3) granting guarantees for the stability of their position.
+- avoid the situation where, even in a provisional position, judges can be removed from their position only through a disciplinary process or administrative act, respecting due process and especially the duty of motivation; and

-These recommendations aim, among others, at reducing the large amount of politically driven judicial cases.
+These recommendations aim, among other things, at reducing the large amount of politically driven judicial cases.

-The Law of the National Body against Corruption8 created the National Body against Corruption, a decentralised governing body in charge of investigating and sanctioning corruption-related crimes, with jurisdiction within the Venezuelan territory.
+The Law of the National Body against Corruption9 created the National Body against Corruption, a decentralised governing body in charge of investigating and sanctioning corruption-related crimes, with jurisdiction within the Venezuelan territory.

 Foreign bribery: legal framework